Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping: Conclusions

 Under the assumption of equal damping rates for neutrinos and antineutrinos, the final flavor outcome differs from the scenario without damping.
 In particular, we find that the same steady state flavor configuration is reached in the presence of damping and independently of the particular values of the damping rate $\Gamma$ (as long as $\mu \gg \Gamma$).
 However, the time the system takes to reach such a configuration is a function of the damping rate.

 When the damping rates for neutrinos and antineutrinos are different, new regions of flavor instability appear, and systems that were stable in the absence of damping or for equal damping rates for neutrinos and antineutrinos may become unstable.
-In particular, even in the absence of ELN crossings, we find that unequal damping rates for neutrinos and antineutrinos could trigger flavor instabilities.
+In particular, even in the absence of ELN crossings, we find that unequal damping rates for neutrinos and antineutrinos could trigger flavor instabilities, confirming the findings of Ref.~\cite{Johns:2021qby}.
 The criteria for flavor instabilities triggered by the damping rate asymmetry are provided in this work using an isotropic system, however our findings carry over to anisotropic systems with nontrivial momentum dependence.

-Our findings for homogeneous systems also apply to stationary but inhomogeneous systems.
-In particular, the evolution of the ELN number component $D_0^z(t)/D_0^z(t_0)$ as a function of the spatial coordinate for the inhomogeneous system is analogous to that of the ELN flux component $D_1^z(t)/D_1^z(t_0)$ in time for the homogeneous one, reflecting that the roles of $\vD_0$ and $\vD_1$ are swapped.

-This work offers new insight into the flavor evolution of neutrinos in dense neutrino environments.
-Our analytical findings shed light on the rich phenomenology of FFC in the presence of random collisions, offering criteria for the occurrence of flavor instabilities and simple estimations on the final flavor outcome.
+This work provides new insights into the flavor evolution of neutrinos in dense neutrino environments.
+Our analytical findings shed light on the rich phenomenology of FFC in the presence of random collisions, offering simple estimations on the final flavor outcome.

 \acknowledgments We would like to thank Sajad Abbar, Rasmus S.L.
 Hansen, Lucas Johns, and Shashank Shalgar for useful discussions.
-This project has received support from the Villum Foundation (Project No.~13164), the Danmarks Frie Forskningsfonds (Project No.~8049-00038B), and the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB~1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM).
+This project has received support from the Villum Foundation (Project No.~13164), the Danmarks Frie Forskningsfonds (Project No.~8049-00038B), and the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM) and under Germany’s Excellence Strategy through the Cluster of Excellence ORIGINS EXC-2094-390783311.

 \begin{appendix}